joosthb/wpawebapp/README.md

 # wpawebapp
-Web application to manage wireless networks
+Containerised web application written in python to manage wireless networks in a wpa_supplicant env.